 The Graveyard Whistler's Final Remark on Dramatic/Situational Irony

-I asked a friend of mind to proofread this piece and he asked me what is ironic about the bones.
+I asked a friend of mine to proofread this piece and he asked me what is ironic about the bones.
 Well, at first the reader thinks they must be Roger's because they know Elizabeth had traveled with the Barnacle crew after running away from him.
 Then it shifts to the possibility it could be Elizabeth's because they learn that she went back to Roger.

-But then they finally know that the bones are not Roger or Elizabeth, and they never find whose they are.
+But then they finally know that the bones are not Roger or Elizabeth, and they never find out whose they are.
 It's a complex of dramatic and situational irony instead of simple verbal irony because the irony is based on situation not just words and the audience does become aware of information that the people in the story will never know.

 © 2018 Linda Sue Grimes